Conditions We Screen

 What conditions does Connected Mind screen for?

-How does the suicidality screening work?
+How does the suicidality assessment work?

 What happens when a condition screens positive?